eneerge/webconnex/GivingFuel/README.md

 The first step is to copy the files to a host.

 ### Step 2
-To configure the campaign page to pull in the "bootstrapper" script (default.php).
+To configure the campaign page to pull in extensions, we need to add some code to reference the third-party extensions.

 To do this, we use the "raw html" component in GivingFuel: